PayDock/e-commerce-powerboard-commercetools-npm/README.md

 ### 3. Get PowerBoard payment configuration

-First of all you need to get information about the cart, customer, and methods for working with the cart
+To initialize the checkout, you need the configuration information about the cart, customer, and the methods for working with the cart.

-Here in the response we get the configuration, the available payment methods and the unique payment ID.
+The following response demonstrates the full configuration, the available payment methods, and the unique payment ID.

 ```javascript
 import axios from "axios";